JB-26/website-portfolio/src/blog/2021-11-8-great-resignation.md

 But it’s not just the _number_ of employees leaving.
 It can be if _certain_ employees leave that may push others to do the same thing.

-It would get to a point where some colleagues would joke by saying ‘another week, another leaving card’ or how they were unable to feed their family as they were spending so much on putting money towards leaving gifts.
+It would get to a point where you could say ‘another week, another leaving card’.
 In fact, you could play ‘Leavers Bingo’.

 The low morale and negative mood can also play a role in causing people to leave.
 Why would you want to work in an environment that takes a toll on your mental health?
 It also doesn’t help if your workload becomes unmanageable.